 Surgery to increase penile length is a complex procedure.
 It involves cutting the suspensory ligament.
 This is what makes your penis point upwards when erect.
 This ligament connects the penis to the pelvic area and gives it an upwards bend when it's erect.
 After ligament is cut, the penis drops downwards and stays there, which will give it an appearance of looking longer.
 Apart from a somewhat unnatural position, the result of the surgery may also mean that a penis will point downwards when erect and the erection strength may be weakened.

 On a plus side, as a working method of penis enlargement, research in 2006 found that the penis enlargement surgery had increased the penis length by an average of 1.3cm, or by half an inch.

 On a minus side, only about a third (35%) of patients were happy with the outcome of the procedure.

-Cost of the surgical procedure is quite high.
+The cost of the surgical procedure is quite high.

-Erect penis may point downwards
+The erect penis may point downwards

 Erection may be weaker

 As with any surgical procedure, there could be complications.

 There has been little research into surgery to increase penis girth but it is still widely practiced and considered to be somewhat safer than surgery to increase penis length.